harihara2004/student-social-media-addiction-Data-Analysis-Dashboard/README.md

 # STUDENT'S SOCIAL MEDIA ADDICTION DASHBOARD
-## he project aims to achieve this by:
+## The project aims to achieve this by:

 Quantifying Social Media Usage: Collecting and visualizing data on how much time students spend on social media and which platforms they use most frequently.
 	Assessing Impact on Academics: Measuring the correlation between social media use and academic performance, such as grades and study habits.